-At CSG, we recognize the importance of teaching our students to be globally literate.
+At CSG, we recognize the importance of students' proficiency in other languages and teaching our students to be globally literate.
 To that end, we have made learning a second language part of our core curriculum.
-The three languages taught at CSG are Spanish, Latin, and Mandarin.
+The three languages taught at CSG are Spanish, Mandarin, and Latin.

-Mandarin, Latin, and Spanish are options in Form IX.
+Spanish, Mandarin, and Latin are options in Form IX.
 In the Upper School, taking three years of a second language is required for graduation, and many students take two languages.
-Classroom emphasis, in both Middle and Upper School, is on teaching language skills (reading, writing, listening, and speaking) as well as culture, history, and literature.
-Additional languages, such as French, Italian, and Ancient Greek, may be offered in the Upper School for independent study.
-To further promote global literacy as a departmental (and school-wide) goal, CSG encourages and supports students to travel and study abroad annually.
-Recent destinations include Spain, Guatemala, Ecuador, Chile, China, Germany, and Italy.
+Classroom emphasis, in both Middle and Upper School, is on teaching language skills (listening, reading, speaking and writing) as well as culture, history, and literature.
+Additional languages, such as French and Italian, may be offered in the Upper School for independent study.
+To further promote global literacy as a departmental (and school-wide) goal, CSG encourages students to travel and study abroad annually.
+Recent destinations include Spain, Guatemala, Ecuador, Costa Rica, Chile, China, Germany, and Italy.

 Form VI Spanish